 She sat on his thighs, her head against his breast, and her ivory-gleaming legs loosely apart, the fire glowing unequally upon them.
-Sitting with his head dropped, he looked at the folds of her body in the fireglow, and at the fleece of soft brown hair that hung down to a point between her open thighs.
-He reached to the table behind, and took up her bunch of flowers, still so wet that drops of rain fell on to her.
+Sitting with his head dropped, he looked at the folds of her body in the fire-glow, and at the fleece of soft brown hair that hung down to a point between her open thighs.
+He reached to the table behind, and took up a bunch of flowers, still so wet that drops of rain fell on the floor.